-Our review of fund viability is based on two key considerations:
+Our review of fund viability is based on three key considerations:

-- 1. A number of recurring uncertainties: - The inherent uncertainty over whether the SRA will be required to make an intervention into a law firm of an exceptional scale in terms of consequential grant claims and the administration cost of intervention. - The usual variation in the number of smaller interventions leading to modest individual claims on the fund. - The timing of any exceptionally large interventions - 2.
-A key mitigation is the SRA's ability to enforce its powers to raise a special levy contribution against regulated individuals and bodies to fund a shortfall in accumulated funds.
+- A number of recurring uncertainties: - The inherent uncertainty over whether the SRA will be required to make an intervention into a law firm of an exceptional scale in terms of consequential grant claims and the administration cost of intervention. - The usual variation in the number of smaller interventions leading to modest individual claims on the fund. - The timing of any exceptionally large interventions. - The key mitigation of the SRA's ability to enforce its powers to raise an additional levy contribution against regulated individuals and bodies to fund a shortfall in accumulated funds. - A further mitigation added during the year was the arrangement of a £10m overdraft facility.